system76/docs/content/pop-recovery.md

 ## Repair

-If the existing system needs to be repaired, then click the **Install Pop!_OS** in the top left, and choose **quit**, or choose “try demo mode” after the language and keyboard selection screens.
+If the existing OS install needs to be repaired, the installer application should be closed.
+An app menu is located in the top-left of the screen with the name of the currently running application (in this case: "Install Pop!\_OS").
+Click on the app menu and select `Quit`.
+Alternatively, you can use the installer app to select keyboard and language settings, and then click the `Try Demo Mode` button in the lower-left corner of the install page.

 **NOTE:** be sure not to choose any install or repair options, as this could result in data loss.

-To access to the existing OS drive and run the package manager [repair commands](/articles/package-manager-pop/), the following commands will need to be run:
+To access to the existing OS drive run the following terminal:

 First, press `SUPER`+`T` to open a terminal, then type this command: